-Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) will be announcing earnings results tomorrow afternoon.
-Here's what to look for.
+Cybersecurity provider Palo Alto Networks (NYSE:PANW) will be reporting earnings tomorrow after market close.
+Here's what investors should know.

-Last quarter Palo Alto Networks reported revenues of $1.66 billion, up 25.7% year on year, in line with analyst expectations.
-Despite the stock rising on the results, it was a weak quarter for the company, with underwhelming revenue guidance for the next quarter and full year.
+Last quarter Palo Alto Networks reported revenues of $1.31 billion, up 29.5% year on year, beating analyst revenue expectations by 2.74%.
+It was a decent quarter for the company, with a strong top-line growth and revenue guidance for the next quarter above analysts' expectations.

 Is Palo Alto Networks buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-This quarter analysts are expecting Palo Alto Networks's revenue to grow 23.8% year on year to $1.72 billion, slowing down from the 29.1% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Adjusted earnings are expected to come in at $0.93 per share.
+This quarter analysts are expecting Palo Alto Networks's revenue to grow 26.5% year on year to $1.36 billion, improving on the 23.5% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Adjusted earnings are expected to come in at $1.68 per share.

-Looking at Palo Alto Networks's peers in the cybersecurity segment, only Tenable has so far reported results, delivering top-line growth of 18.5% year on year, and beating analyst estimates by 0.91%.
-The stock was down 13.5% on the results.
-Read our full analysis of Tenable's earnings results here.
+Looking at Palo Alto Networks's peers in the cybersecurity segment, some of them have already reported Q3 earnings results, giving us a hint of what we can expect.
+Tenable delivered top-line growth of 29.3% year on year, beating analyst estimates by 3.82%, and ForgeRock reported revenues up 13.4% year on year, exceeding estimates by 3.35%.
+Tenable traded down 0.9% on the results, and ForgeRock was flat on the results.
+Read our full analysis of Tenable's results here and ForgeRock's results here.